antazoey/xamarin-docs/docs/ios/platform/introduction-to-ios9/index.md

 In iOS 9, Apple has made setup easier, expanded the types of accessories supported and provided more accessory interactions (such as controlling an accessory remotely via iCloud).

-For more information, see our [Introduction to HomeKit](~/ios/platform/homekit.md), [HomeKitIntro iOS Sample App](/samples/xamarin/ios-samples/homekit-homekitintro) and Apple's [HomeKit](https://developer.apple.com/homekit/) documentation.
+For more information, see our [Introduction to HomeKit](~/ios/platform/homekit.md) and Apple's [HomeKit](https://developer.apple.com/homekit/) documentation.

 ## Handoff Framework Changes